 More than 6 months of experience in working in a CMHT;

-Professional qualification as a clinician (nurse, social worker, psychologist, occupational therapist, doctor);

 Working as a care coordinator.

 Clinicians were excluded if they planned to leave their post within the study period for at least two weeks.

 The eligible patients were then identified by screening the caseloads of participating clinicians.
 Patients were eligible if they met the following criteria: